splunk/splunk-operator/docs/Ingress.md

 service/splunk-cluster-search-head-service
 ```

+*Please note that services are currently only created for managed clusters.
+No
+services will be created for single instance deployments.*

 Below we provide some examples for configuring two of the most popular Ingress controllers: the
 [NGINX Ingress Controller](https://www.nginx.com/products/nginx/kubernetes-ingress-controller)
 and [Istio](https://istio.io/).
 We hope these will serve as a useful starting